Skip to content

 References:

-ASCII only - Unicode will eventually be added.
+Full Unicode Support - Grapa strings support complete Unicode including emoji, accented characters, and complex grapheme clusters.
 Can initialize with either double quotes or single quotes - which is easier than escaping a string that includes a quoted string - such as "this 'is' a test", or 'this "is" a test'. $STR inherits the $obj class - see $obj for functions supported.

 String Literals